federicotdn/verb/README.md

 If you include one of these headers in one of your requests (except `Accept`), Verb will add a warning to the [log](#verb-log).

 > [!IMPORTANT]
-> "header" != "heading", "header" is used to refer to HTTP headers, and "heading" is used to refer to the elements Org mode uses to separate sections of text.
-Sometimes, "headline" or "outline" is used to refer to headings as well.
+> **"header" != "heading"**: "header" is used to refer to HTTP headers, and "heading" is used to refer to the elements Org mode uses to separate sections of text.
+Sometimes, "headlines" or "outlines" are used to refer to headings as well.

 ### Adding a Body